 Tweak your calf after some physical activity?
 Maybe you have pain behind your knee or right in the muscle belly of your calf.
-No worries, we’re here to help get you back on track teaching you how to rehab calf strains!
+No worries, we’re here to help get you back on track by teaching you how to rehab calf strains!
 Our calf musculature which is situated on the back of our lower legs consists of three muscles, and can often be subject to injury if they are under too much load and/or not appropriately strengthened!
 Various calf strains are often seen in runners, tennis players, other athletic populations, and even weekend warriors.
-Follow along in this article as we break down exactly what this injury is, as well as how to rehab calf strains appropriately!
+Follow along in this article as we break down exactly what this injury is, as well as how to perform calf strain exercises!

 Understanding The Calf Muscle Complex

 The ‘calf muscle’ is actually a complex of 3 muscles, which include the gastrocnemius, soleus, and plantaris.
 These muscles each travel down the back of the lower leg and join the Achilles tendon, which then inserts onto our calcaneus (heel bone).
 The gastrocnemius muscle has two heads: a medial head and a lateral head, which is situated superficial to the deeper soleus muscle.
 What is unique about the gastrocnemius in contrast to the soleus is that it is a 2-joint muscle, as it crosses both the knee joint as well as the ankle joint.
 This is similar to the rectus femoris at our hip, which acts as a hip flexor and knee extender.